 You don’t have to go far on Spring Break to make a difference.
-Join Rob and Kirstin Vander Giessen-Reitsma at *culture is not optional as they work to impact their own community of Three Rivers.
+Join *culture is not optional as they work to impact their own community of Three Rivers.
 Work to transform Huss School from an abandoned and forgotten piece of history to a new and vibrant community center.
 Spend afternoons exploring the community and the dynamics that shape small town America: farms, businesses, arts, journalism, etc. In the evenings stay at the Hermitage, a beautifully converted barn on 62 acres of rich, Southwest Michigan land.

-Work with Hope Community Church in partnership with the Bayou Baptist Association, a community that Calvin students have been visiting since the hurricane hit in 2005.
+Work with Hope Community Church in partnership with the Bayou Baptist Association, a community that Calvin students have been visiting since Hurricane Katrina hit in 2005.
 Experience the environmental and cultural beauty of southern Louisiana while encountering the struggles faced by its residents every day.
-Learn about the impact that Hurricane Katrina and the recent oil spill has had on daily life in the region and think critically about what can be done to help.
+Learn from the marginalized Houma tribe about the impact that hurricanes have on daily life in the region and think critically about what can be done to help.

 Travel to L’Arche community in Mobile, AL and experience life intentionally for a week.
 Join L’Arche as they live out their mission of making known the gifts of people with intellectual disabilities, revealed through mutually transforming relationships.
 Participate with the L’Arche residents in evening meals and other daily life activities.
 Work may also include spring cleaning, painting and all kinds of yard work.

-Work with the First Baptist Church of Grand Isle through the Bayou Baptist Association, a community that Calvin students have been visiting since the hurricane hit in 2005.
+Work with the First Baptist Church of Grand Isle through the Bayou Baptist Association.
 Experience the environmental and cultural beauty of southern Louisiana while encountering the struggles faced by its residents every day.
-Learn about the impact that Hurricane Katrina and the recent oil spill has had on daily life in the region and think critically about what can be done to help.
+Learn about ministry to transient oil rig workers, shrimpers and tourists and those few who stay year-round to keep the community going.

 Live on a rural Georgia farm for week and learn what it means to farm in the US in the 21st century.
 Participate with Koinonia Farm (the birthplace of Habitat for Humanity), an intentionally multi-racial community, as they strive to connect their faith with the way they farm and the things they eat.
 Think critically about food and farming issues in the US and what the implications are for the choices that are made, both by industrial farms as well as by you and your food choices.